| главная о нас продукты скачать демо технологии ^

 group can be defined by lower and upper borders.
 A non-continuous group can be

 defined only word by word.
 A group of two words is called a relation.
+Besides the modules of analysis there are dictionaries that hold

 predefined information about words and groups.
 This is the most important part